SixArm/sixarm-postgresql-help/install/install-postgresql-16.0-via-source-code-on-macos/index.md

 * PostgreSQL 16.0 with a custom directory prefix

-* Options for ICU, Bonjour, SSL OpenSSL, UUID e2fs
+* Options for ICU, Bonjour, lz4, zstd, UUID e2fs

 * macOS Ventura 13.5

 * Homebrew 4.1 for installing some system dependencies (e.g. ICU)

 Feedback welcome.

+## This is for experimenting

+This guide is intended for experimenting such as:

+* Trying PostgreSQL 16.0 on your own personal computer

+* Installing PostgreSQL 16.0 in your own home directory

+* Without affecting your system PostgreSQL database server

+* Without affecting your existing databases

 ## Get PostgreSQL source code